Murugan-mady/flight-ticket-booking/README.md

       v)User can logout
       vi)Admin can logout
-      vii) Admin can view bookings based on date and flight code.
+      vii) Admin can view bookings based on date and flight code. viii)Admin can add flight by including the following details: a)Flight code
+                  b)Flight name
+                  c)Number of Airports in the flight route( include the count thought it revisit the same airport on same day )
+                  d) Airport Name (it should be in the format of code and airport name separated by '-'.
+Eg: MDU-Madurai) e)Departure time from the airport to next destination ix) Admin can delete the flight using flight code. x)Admin can't add an existing flight.

 # Development details: